ntnhut/LeetSolve/docs/source/Prefix_Sum/53_Maximum_Subarray.md

 23
 ```

+### Complexity
+* Runtime `O(n)`, where `n = nums.length`.
+* Memory `O(1)`.

+## Key Takeaway

-This solution is the Kadane's algorithm, which finds the maximum sum of a contiguous subarray within a given array.
+This solution is the {index}`Kadane's algorithm`[](https://en.wikipedia.org/wiki/Maximum_subarray_problem#Kadane's_algorithm) to find the maximum sum of a contiguous subarray in the given array nums.

 It iterates through the elements of the array, updating `currSum` to either the current element or the sum of the current element and the previous `currSum`, whichever is greater.
 By considering whether adding the current element improves the overall sum, it effectively handles both positive and negative numbers in the array.
 Finally, it updates `maxSum` with the maximum value encountered during the iteration, ensuring it holds the maximum sum of any contiguous subarray within the given array.

 This approach optimizes the computation by tracking the maximum sum and dynamically updating it as it iterates through the array.

-### Complexity
-* Runtime `O(n)`, where `n = nums.length`.
-* Memory `O(1)`.

-## Conclusion

-In summary, this code demonstrates {index}`Kadane's algorithm`[](https://en.wikipedia.org/wiki/Maximum_subarray_problem#Kadane's_algorithm) to find the maximum sum of a contiguous subarray in the given array nums.
-The algorithm efficiently handles negative and positive values, ensuring that it finds the optimal subarray sum.

 ## Exercise
 - [Maximum Product Subarray](https://leetcode.com/problems/maximum-product-subarray/)